mjbmjb4846/probe/readme.md

 ## Additional Information

 - The interface fetches sensor data every 5 seconds and updates the current readings, chart, and historical data table.
-- The interface will slow down data collection because of browser throttling if the page is not in focus and the program was not started with the launch program.
+- The interface will slow down data collection because of browser throttling if the page is not in focus and the program was not started with the launch file.
 - The IP address of the sensor can be updated via USB or manually if needed.
 - The dataset name is saved to localStorage and will persist across sessions.